rauner/blog/content/post/recommendation/index.md

 ## Expanding Personalization Through Advanced Applications
-Buycycle's inaugural machine learning model, our personalization engine, is a cornerstone in our quest to revolutionize the pre-owned bicycle market.
+buycycle's inaugural machine learning model, our personalization engine, is a cornerstone in our quest to revolutionize the pre-owned bicycle market.
 It tackles key challenges such as information inefficiencies by delivering personalized bike suggestions, empowering our users to make well-informed decisions.
-This advancement is a significant stride towards bolstering Buycycle's dedication to market efficiency, environmental sustainability, and economic accessibility.
+This advancement is a significant stride towards bolstering buycycle's dedication to market efficiency, environmental sustainability, and economic accessibility.

 As we refine this first model and embrace cutting-edge technologies, we're excited to broaden its use, including personalized email campaigns and real-time personalization through streaming data.